nikitavoloboev/data/docs/programming-languages/javascript/eslint.md

 - [ESLint-Plugin-Lodash](https://github.com/wix/eslint-plugin-lodash)
 - [eslint-config-clarity](https://github.com/Ovyerus/eslint-config-clarity) - Collection of ESLint configs to ensure code consistency and clarity.
 - [eslint-plugin-local-rules](https://github.com/cletusw/eslint-plugin-local-rules) - Plugin for ESLint that allows you to use project-specific rules.
+- [eslint-rule-composer](https://github.com/not-an-aardvark/eslint-rule-composer) - Utility for composing ESLint rules from other ESLint rules.